-As an experienced website operation expert, I fully understand that the readability and visual aesthetics of the website content are crucial for user experience, and the flexible template customization ability is the key to achieving this goal.In AnQiCMS, even for a simple category list, we have multiple ways to add personalized HTML styles or CSS classes, thereby enhancing the overall attractiveness and functionality of the website.categoryListThe returned category name is given a custom style.
+As an experienced website operation expert, I know that the readability and visual aesthetics of website content are crucial for user experience, and the flexible template customization capability is the key to achieving this goal.In AnQiCMS, even for a simple category list, we have multiple ways to add personalized HTML styles or CSS classes to enhance the overall attractiveness and functionality of the website.Today, let's delve deep into how to use forcategoryListThe category name returns a custom style.

-When usingcategoryListWhen labeling, we usually write template code like this:
+While usingcategoryListWhen labeling, we usually write the template code like this:

 {% categoryList categories with moduleId="1" parentId="0" %}